nazunalika/linux-guide-and-hints/source/el/sysadmin.rst

 .. note:: Bonus Points

-   * Setup errata importation for the Rocky Channels/Repositories to properly see Advisories and Information for package updates
+   * Setup errata importation for the Enterprise Linux Channels/Repositories to properly see Advisories and Information for package updates
    * Create custom kickstarts for your systems (this will help you out later)

 Kickstart examples can be found at my `github <https://github.com/nazunalika/useful-scripts/tree/master/centos>`_.